utkarsh-verma/ML-Android-App/README.md

 https://github.com/utkarsh-verma/ML-Android-App/wiki

-In future the the wiki will be transferred to Github Pages - https://utkarsh-verma.github.io/ML-Android-App/
+In future the wiki will be transferred to Github Pages - https://utkarsh-verma.github.io/ML-Android-App/

 If you wanna get involved please e-mail -